Pure-Storage-Ansible/FlashBlade-Collection/collections/ansible_collections/purestorage/flashblade/README.md

 - purefb_policy - manage the filesystem snapshot policies for a FlashBlade
 - purefb_proxy - manage the phone home HTTP proxy settings for a FlashBlade
 - purefb_ra - manage the Remote Assist connections on a FlashBlade
+- purefb_remote_cred - manage the Object Store Remote Credentials on a FlashBlade
 - purefb_s3acc - manage the object store accounts on a FlashBlade
 - purefb_s3user - manage the object atore users on a FlashBlade
 - purefb_smtp - manage SMTP settings on a FlashBlade